habemusne/european-airline-stocks-in-response-to-world-cup/README.md

 Level: Graduate

-Project Requirement: student needs to choose a "old wives' tale", and prove or disapprove by investigating stocks prices.
+Project Requirement: student needs to choose an "old wives' tale", and prove or disapprove by investigating stocks prices.

 # My Grade